*OPENING DATES & WATER AVAILABILITY MAY BE AFFECTED BY SNOW CONDITIONS*

 - Column 8 gives our closing dates, which is when fees and maintenance end.
 Camping may continue for free if a gate is not locked but please carry out any garbage and leave the campground as if you were never there.
 Locked gates = No Camping

-USFS campground fees include a State Sales Tax, a County Room Tax and in some cases a state Tourism Tax that are normally add-ons in other overnight areas.
-Taxes go toward supporting county and state costs.
+USFS campground fees include a County Room Tax and a state Tourism Tax that are normally add-ons in other overnight areas.
+Room Taxes go toward supporting county and state costs.
 Other expenses that are covered by fees include, maintenance, cleaning, garbage pickup, septic pumping, insurance, payroll, property tax, and administrative costs.
 In many previous years, overall the expenses per campground exceeded the fee charged.
 Asset improvement is sometimes paid through federal taxes and allocations to the USFS.
 However, all operating costs are paid by your fees or contributions by Hoodoo.
 Your income taxes DO NOT pay for campground upkeep.